goodshuffle/goodshuffle-developer-site/content/docs/setup/squarespace.md

 ### Inject in Site Header

-You can access this by going to "Settings" &gt; "Developer Tools" &gt; "Code Injection"
+You can access this by going to "Website" &gt; "Website Tools" &gt; "Code Injection"

 **PLEASE NOTE!
 You need to replace the text YOUR-PUBLIC-WEBSITE-KEY below with your Public Browser Key from Goodshuffle Pro (retrieved in the Activation step above).**